rpyron/delim-SOM/README.md

 ![clusters](https://github.com/rpyron/delim-SOM/assets/583099/1cb3bda5-4150-47ab-ae82-1b6abdf51f27)

 Then, we can see the optimal values of _K_.
+In this case, only _K_=2 was sampled across the 100 replicates.

 ```
 q_mat <- match.k()#get admixture coefficients